 Centrally located within the Amalfi Coast is Amalfi, the town that gave the beautiful stretch of Mediterranean coastline its name.
-Full of art and history, Amalfi is the perfect town in the Amalfi Coast to stay in if you’re looking for something more culturally rich as well as a slower pace if you’re comparing Amalfi vs. Positano.
+Full of art and history, Amalfi is the perfect town on the Amalfi Coast to stay in if you’re looking for something more culturally rich as well as a slower pace if you’re comparing Amalfi to Positano and Sorrento.

-It has much more of a local-small town vibe than Sorrento or Positano and is also easily accessible from many other towns on the Amalfi Coast.
+It has much more of a local, small-town vibe than Positano or Sorrento and is also easily accessible from many other towns on the Amalfi Coast.

 Getting to Amalfi